plumvillage/newsletter/src/en/articles/br-troi-dao-quang--are-1-000-buddhas-enough.md

 ## Would you like a Buddha statue from Br.
 Dao Quang?

 One day when you come to Plum Village, please look for me.
-You don't need to give me anything.
+You don’t need to give me anything.
 You can give the Buddha a nice home or give it away as a present to a loved one.
 They are weather and frost proof.
-If you don't like the color, you can also paint it.
+If you don’t like the color, you can also paint it.

 <div class="article-end"></div>